Two Coast Guard National Security Cutters – James and Hamilton – are steadily advancing toward completion.

 James was launched May 3, 2014, and is scheduled for delivery to the Coast Guard next summer.

 Acceptance trials for the Hamilton were completed in Pascagoula and at sea in the Gulf of Mexico by the Coast Guard and the U.S. Navy’s Board of Inspection and Survey.
 Acceptance trials are the final significant milestone before the government takes ownership of the new cutter.
 Representatives from the Board of Inspection and Survey inspected all of Hamilton’s systems, tested its shipboard equipment, examined the quality of the cutter’s construction and evaluated its performance and compliance with the contractual specifications to identify any noteworthy deficiencies that need to be corrected prior to delivery.
-Hamilton is scheduled to be delivered to the Coast Guard in mid-September, with commissioning set for Dec.
+Hamilton is scheduled to be delivered to the Coast Guard in mid-Sept., with commissioning set for Dec.
 6, 2014.
 Both Hamilton and James will be homeported in Charleston, S.C.

 “Hamilton's acceptance trials demonstrated that Ingalls shipyard has built a superb ship that will endure for many decades,” said.
 Capt.
 Douglas Fears, prospective commanding officer of the Hamilton.
 “The exceptional craftsmanship in Hamilton will soon be met by the extremely talented Coast Guard men and women that will breathe life into this great ship.
 We are very excited to get Hamilton to sea and make the cutter's new home in Charleston.”